Select Page

 Writer & Executive Producer

 Joshua Bruce is a Los Angeles-based producer and actor, originally from St. Louis, Missouri.
 He is the Executive Producer of The Black Knights.
 After moving to Chicago in 2019, Josh performed in numerous short films and appeared on stage in Requiem for a Heavyweight.
-His passion for filmmaking expanded when he relocated to Los Angeles in 2022, where he executive produced and starred in his first feature horror film, Caiman.
-The film, currently represented by a sales agent, is actively seeking distribution.
+His passion for filmmaking expanded when he relocated to Los Angeles in 2022, where he executive-produced and starred in his first feature horror film, Caiman, where he co-founded 50 Miles East Productions.
+The film, currently represented by Indie Film rights, is now streaming on Amazon Prime.

-Following the success of Caiman, Josh discovered a deep love for the horror genre, leading him to establish his own production company, The Black Knights LLC.
-With the mission, “To Make Horror Movies People Have Never Seen Before,” The Black Knights LLC is dedicated to pushing the boundaries of horror and creating unforgettable cinematic experiences.
+Following the success of Caiman, Josh discovered a deep love for the horror genre, leading him to establish his own production company, Wretched Egg Productions.
+With the mission, “To Make Horror Movies People Have Never Seen Before,” Wretched Egg Productions is dedicated to pushing the boundaries of horror and creating unforgettable cinematic experiences.

 RAY ELLINGSEN